ChangeCourse1997/Covid_Detection/README.md

  To make a better model, I will create a transfer learning model in the next part to attempt to improve the model.

 ![X-ray image example](https://github.com/ChangeCourse1997/Covid_Detection/blob/main/IM-0128-0001.jpeg?raw=true)

+# Part 2: Transfer Learning

+Using Transfer learning, the model accuracy increased greatly.
+With ResNet50, the pretrained model has the weights and biases I can use after it has trained on million of images in the image net.
+The results are summarized below

+              precision    recall  f1-score   support

+           0       0.83      0.86      0.84       234
+           1       0.91      0.89      0.90       390

+    accuracy                           0.88       624
+   macro avg       0.87      0.88      0.87       624
+weighted avg       0.88      0.88      0.88       624

+This model, the AutoDoc.h5 could save doctors so much time and contribute greatly to hospitals.
+This will be extra beneficial to countries struggling with Covid cases like India with 349,691 cases daily as at 24 Apr 2021.
+With so many cases, doctors need to identify patients with pneumonia and those who have similar symptoms but not infected with pneumonia.

+In conclusion, deep learning can be so beneficial and useful not just for businesses, but for the society as a whole.
+This has been an enjoyable project and displays the power of transfer learning.
+Thank you for reading!